nycu-acm/ARASFSR/README.md

-# ARASFSR
-[WACV2024] Arbitrary-Resolution and Arbitrary-Scale Face Super-Resolution with Implicit Representation Networks
+# [WACV2024] Arbitrary-Resolution and Arbitrary-Scale Face Super-Resolution with Implicit Representation Networks #